Foldable Home Gym Equipment: How to Get a Serious Workout in a Small Space

 Adjustable Dumbbells

-A quality adjustable dumbbell set replaces an entire weight rack in a footprint the size of a shoebox.
-One pair covers presses, rows, curls, lunges, lateral raises, and dozens more movements across a wide weight range.
+A quality adjustable dumbbell set can replace several pairs of fixed-weight dumbbells while using much less storage space.
+One pair can support presses, rows, curls, lunges, lateral raises, and other strength movements across its available weight range.

 Foldable Weight Bench